Working Capital (and How to Improve It) - The Definitive New Zealand Guide

 Does working capital change?

 Yes - working capital is constantly changing as your accounts receivable and accounts payable continually change.
-Accounting software like Xero (LINK) and MYOB (LINK) calculate it daily as your current assets and liabilities change.
+Accounting software like Xero calculate it daily as your current assets and liabilities change.

 Do companies require working capital to grow?